datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/aes-extensions/index.md

 ## Redis

-Sine AES does not use a database, Redis is uses for caching state information when an extension requires it.
+Since AES does not use a database, Redis is uses for caching state information when an extension requires it.

 The Ambassador Edge Stack shares the same Redis pool for all features that use